Aeroluna/LunaCoopMod/README.md

 - Added Instigators.
   - A Purifier variant Stalker.
-  - Added Displacement Matrix upgrade that lowers the cooldown of Blink to 4 seconds and allows up to 3 charges.
+  - Added Displacement Matrix upgrade, which lowers the cooldown of Blink to 4 seconds and allows up to 3 charges.
   - Blink can be set to autocast to automatically blink when the hull takes damage.

 Karax's anti-air is very lackluster, adding a ranged gateway unit helps greatly with that.
 The Adept is already used by Fenix, so why not add the unused Purifier unit, the Instigator?
 Having up to three low-cooldown Blinks on autocast lets these units skirmish effectively and can get pretty chaotic.